2025 Pass/Rush Stats

 TD

-2025 Projections
+Rest-of-Season Projections

 2025 Fantasy Outlook

 The Giants traded three picks to move up to select Dart 25th overall in this year’s draft.
-He'll likely get time to develop behind veterans Russell Wilson and Jameis Winston, although a training camp competition isn't entirely out of the question.
+He'll likely get time to develop behind veterans Russell Wilson and Jameis Winston, though a training camp competition isn't entirely out of the question.
 Dart completed 69.3 percent of his passes at Ole Miss last season and led the FBS with 10.8 YPA.
 It was the third straight year in which his completion percentage, YPA and passer rating all improved from the previous season, and also his third straight year with at least 389 rushing yards.
-At 6-foot-2, 224 pounds, Dart moves well for his size but is sometimes too eager to scramble, and he may not be fast enough for his college rushing production to translate to the pros (he didn't run a 40-yard dash).
+At 6-foot-2, 224, Dart moves well for his size but is sometimes too eager to scramble, and he may not be fast enough for his college rushing production to translate to the pros (he didn't run a 40-yard dash).
 He has a quick release with solid velocity, but the Ole Miss offense didn't always require full-field reads, and scouts said he often struggled when forced off his initial read.
 The biggest issue, though, might be his lack of an elite skill or trait.
 Nevertheless, the Giants hope a rookie apprenticeship will help the 22-year-old become their franchise QB.
 Read Past Outlooks

 RANKS